trippdavis/Pokedex-Day2/README2.md

 `PokemonIndex#selectPokemonFromList` code so that instead of calling `PokemonDetail#render` directly, it instead calls `#refreshPokemon`.

-In the `#refreshPokemon`, fetch the pokemon to get its nested data, calling `#render` in the success callback.
+In the `#refreshPokemon` method, fetch the pokemon to get its nested data, calling `#render` in the success callback.
 Also, extend your `#render` method to display the toys, by iterating through `model.toys()` and using your `toyListItem` template.